CateGOrizer, previously known as "GO Terms Classifications Counter", is an improved

 gene categories of GO.
 This web tool simplifies the process of database reasoning

-GO-Slim, taking advantage of pre-computed terms relationship based on the transitive
+as GO-Slim, taking advantage of pre-computed terms relationship based on the transitive

 closure of GO database.
 This tool is comprised with a set of perl CGI programs